cckssr/openbis-fork/docs/system-documentation/configuration/afs-server/archiving.md

 Archiving
 =========

 **IMPORTANT:** AFS and DSS only consider their own data for the archiving/unarchiving (DSS does NOT archive/unarchive AFS data sets and vice versa).
+Still they can share the same path info and multi dataset archiving databases.

 **IMPORTANT:** Only immutable data can be archived.